 Use old silver trays as chargers

-A few years ago I started collecting old silver trays.
-You can find them at thrift stores or Goodwill for just a few dollars.
+A few years ago, I started collecting old silver trays.
+You can find silver trays in thrift stores or Goodwill for just a few dollars.
 Each is a little different, but they make the perfect chargers.
-I’ve even found a few that are smaller and perfect for child size plates.
-The birch wood pieces are from a DIY project.
-They are perfect for placecards.
-A slice of a branch cut halfway through the thickness holds a card or photo.
-You can see some of my other birch branch projects here, here and here.
+I’ve even found some smaller and perfect-for-child-size plates.

 A blanket at each seat is always a good idea.
 Even in the summer months, it gets chilly at night.

 Use a variety of vintage or new glassware in different colors

 Pots of fresh herbs for flowers and simple candle holders

 Simple watercolor cards are painted to create one-of-a-kind place cards